Y-F-Acoustics/filterdesigner/README.md

 # filterdesigner
-A MATLAB-like digital filter design library for python.
+A MATLAB-like and simple digital filter design library for python.